Lois Roche

 Lois Jade Roche (born 18 June 1993) is a footballer who plays as a midfielder for FA Women's National League South club Lewes.
 Born in England, she represented the Republic of Ireland internationally at youth level.

-Life
+Early life

-Roche was born and brought up in England but chose to play for the Republic of Ireland at youth international level.
+Roche was born and raised in England but chose to play for the Republic of Ireland at youth international level.
 She played as a youth for Arsenal, Chelsea and Queens Park Rangers.

+Career

-She became a player for Reading in 2012 and she was there for four years.
-She scored fourteen goals and playing in 67 matches, in 2017 she took the opportunity to play in a foreign league for the first time, joining Finnish Naisten Liiga club Åland United.
+She became a player for Reading in 2012, where she played for four years, scoring fourteen goals in 67 matches.
+In 2017, she took the opportunity to play in a foreign league for the first time, joining Finnish Naisten Liiga club Åland United.

-At the end of the championship she decided to move to Italy, to play for Florentia, a team at the top of the Serie B table, in the second part of their 2017–18 season.
+At the end of the season she decided to move to Italy, to play for Florentia, who were currently at the top of the Serie B table, in the second part of their 2017–18 season.

 In September 2020 she made her debut in Norway for Røa IL.

-She joined Charlton Athletic in 2021 and at the end of her contract and joined Lewes in 2023.
+Roche joined Charlton Athletic in 2021.
+At the end of her contract, she joined Lewes in 2023.